PURPOSE OF TOOL

 – Income Statement actuals (for trend analysis);

-– Revenue inputs including sales volume, sales prices and average credit terms offered;
+– Revenue inputs including sales volume, sales prices, average credit terms offered and safety stock percentage for finished products inventory calculation;

-– Other costs inputs including staff costs, marketing costs and fixed costs;
+– Other costs inputs including admin staff costs, marketing costs, and admin costs;

 – Sales and corporate tax inputs including rate and payment periods;